ng-doc/ng-doc/apps/documentation/src/app/getting-started/demo-tester/index.md

-# Here will be demos
+# Here will be demo

+Here you will se how easy it's to create some demo with NgDoc.

 ## Inline demo